bananalab/lightfeather-devops-code-challenge/README.md

 ## Application Build System

 The application consists of two docker images built by Github actions.
-The build pipeline definition can be found in `.github/workflows/build_and_push.yml`.
+The build pipeline definition can be found in the [workflows](.github/workflows/) directory.
 The build pipeline requires a number of
 inputs:

 `AWS_ACCOUNT_ID`: Account number of AWS account to deploy to.
 Used in authentication to ECR.